Serum Free Light Chains: Optimal Testing Recommendations

 Singh G. Am J Clin Pathol 146:207, 2016.

-Last reviewed: June 2020.
-The content for Optimal Testing: AACC's Guide to Lab Test Utilization has been developed and approved by the AACC Academy and AACC's Science and Practice Core Committee.
+Last reviewed: February 2024.
+The content for Optimal Testing: the Association for Diagnostics & Laboratory Medicine’s (ADLM) Guide to Lab Test Utilization has been developed and approved by the the Academy of Diagnostics & Laboratory Medicine and ADLM’s Science and Practice Core Committee.